canonical/lxd/doc/instances.md

 value = "1"
 ```

-To specify which section will be overridden, a bracket enclosed index can be used:
+To specify which section will be overridden, an index can be specified like this:

 ```
 raw.qemu.conf: |-